camlab-bioml/steinbock_snakemake/README.md

 ### Running the snakemake pipeline
 After completing the preflight configuration, we can run the pipeline.
 The `snakemake` command is invoked in the `steinbock-snakemake` directory:
 1. Specify cores required using the `-c` flag.
-2. Specify the configuration file used using the `--configfile` flag.
+2. Specify the configuration file to use using the `--configfile` flag.

 ```
 cd /home/tiakju/test_folder/steinbock_snakemake # navigate to the main directory where it is cloned